-My review today of the WordPress page builder Beaver Builder is based on my 6 years of experience using it in all the websites I have created, including my main WooCommerce store that generates millions of dollars in sales each year.
+My review today of the WordPress page builder Beaver Builder is based on my 6 years of experience using it in all the websites I have created.

 This review will cover the pros and cons I have experienced while using Beaver Builder to build the two types of businesses I run: